sandeep-car/export-import-ahv/README.md

 TODO:
 * Implement Ryan Rose's excellent suggestion on using multipart POST for uploading files.
-* Should exportcontainer and importcontainer be created by the script instead of manually?
+* Should exportcontainer and sftpcontainer be created by the script instead of manually?
 Other commands such as allssh and iptables?